bhuveshwarkumar/delta-demo/README.md

 # delta-demo
-thise  is a demo git &amp; github demo class
+thise  is a demo git &amp; github demo class..